 Why Is CBD So Popular?

 Aside from its relatively recent legalization, research into CBD has uncovered some promising results.
 For starters, there’s enough research into how CBD can prevent seizures that the FDA has approved a prescription seizure medication with a main component of CBD.
 CBD has also been shown to help treat anxiety, and early research is extremely promising in showing how CBD reduces inflammation, including when applied to the skin.
-Not only is it showing great promise in being able to effectively treat a myriad of conditions, but it is able to do so without the negative side-effects that often accompany antidepressants, like weight gain and loss of libido.
-CBD is also able to treat anxiety faster than traditional antidepressants, which can often take weeks to start showing positive signs of improvement, whereas the impact on anxiety can often be seen within 24 hours of first taking it.
-3
+Not only is it showing great promise in being able to effectively treat a myriad of conditions, but may able to do so without the negative side-effects that often accompany antidepressants, like weight gain and loss of libido.
+CBD can also treat anxiety faster than traditional antidepressants, which can often take weeks to start showing positive signs of improvement, whereas the impact on anxiety can often be seen within 24 hours of first taking it.3

 Should I Try CBD?